Progression follow-up events

 - Update the methods of the club’s coaching organisation.

-The sports hall of the Eerikkilä Sports Institute is equipped with a video system.
+The sports hall of the Eerikkilä Sport & Outdoor Resort is equipped with a video system.
 It allows matches and training sessions to be filmed from several different angles.
 The footage is stored on a video server.
 From there, the material can be transferred to coaches for utilisation and upgrading via the electronic environment.

 The camera system is supported by a technical system, which enables the games and training sessions to be converted into a video library using an iPad.
 These video libraries are easy to transfer to the electronic environment.